-Enrollment in the Fall 2022 semester reflected roughly a 2.5% increase in total credit hours from Fall 2021, while Spring 2023 enrollment showed an approximate increase of 11.5% in total credit hours compared to Spring 2022.
+Enrollment in the Fall 2023 semester reflected roughly a 2.1% increase in total credit hours from Fall 2022, while Spring 2024 enrollment showed an approximate increase of 12.4% in total credit hours compared to Spring 2023.
+Total credit enrollment for the 2024 Fiscal Year increased by approximately 2.4% from Fiscal Year 2023.